 According to the latest statistics published by the Chinese government in 2020, the nationwide penetration rate of Mandarin/Putonghua in China is 80.72%.

-Among the 55 ethnic minorities that account for 8.49% of the total population of China, most of the Hui, Manchu, and She ethnic groups have switched to speak Mandarin Chinese, while the other 52 ethnic groups still maintain and speak their own languages.
+Among the 55 ethnic minorities that account for 8.49% of the total population of China, most of the Hui, Manchu, and She ethnic groups have switched to speak Mandarin Chinese.
+In contrast, the other 52 ethnic groups still maintain and speak their own languages.

 From the perspective of language family, the languages spoken by 56 groups in China belong to five major language families: Sino-Tibetan, Altaic, Austronesian, Austro-Asiatic, and Indo-European.